ZrybeaWhitfield/ZrybeaWhitfield/README.md

 ### Hello!
-My name is Zrybea and I am a Software Development Engineer.
-Fullstack JS for fun (MERN stack is where it's at) but Java and Python for when things get serious 😏.
-My goal is to write clean, DRY, accessible code so that all users can have a great experience.
+My name is Zrybea and I am a Software Engineer with over two years of experience.
+I code in JavaScript for fun (MERN stack is where it's at!) but Java and Python for when things get serious 😏.
+I also have experience building serverless cloud applications using the AWS cloud development kit.

-Prior to coding, I have worked as a behavioral health professional, and served as a medic in the United States Army Reserve.
+Before I was a dev, I worked as a behavioral health professional and served as a medic in the United States Army Reserve.
 I love to talk about my journey so ask away!

-When I’m not coding, you can find me playing my favorite video games, working out, or cozying up with a good book.
+You can find me playing my favorite video games, working out, or cozying up with a good book when I'm not coding.

 ## Languages and Tools: